Chisanan232/Decentralized-Crawler---GoogleMap-Cafe-info/README.md

 Master (King) ---> Worker Leaders (Paladins) ---> Workers (Soldiers) <br>
  <br>
 * Master (King) <br>
 The boss of all actors.
-It builds and manages worker leaders, also, it get the pre-data in the prestart actor status.
+It builds and manages worker leaders, also, it gets the pre-data in the prestart actor status.
   * Import Pre-data
   * Build worker leaders and send task to let them ready to stand by (wait for pre-data).